Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 It gathers similar pre-cond vectors for as long as the cosine similarity score diminishes.
 If it climbs back it stops.
 This allows to set a relative direction to similar concepts.

+There are examples at the end but you can also check this [imgur album](https://imgur.com/a/WvPd81Y) which demonstrates the capability of improving variety.

 The nodes:

 ![image](https://github.com/Extraltodeus/Vector_Sculptor_ComfyUI/assets/15731540/1515fdd9-2aaf-45ec-990a-1d9ab15e9592)